holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 ![Retrieve Alice's person from Bob's conductor](../../../img/hw_retrieve_person.png)

 Hooray!
-Alice and Bob are now able to share data on the DHT
+Alice and Bob are now able to share data on the DHT.

 ## Key takeaways
 - Entries need to be explicitly marked public or they will only be commited to an agents local chain.